-Subglottic hemangiomas may form a large mass in the subglottic airway causing varying degrees of airway obstruction.
-They grow rapidly for at least 12 to 18 months followed by slow shrinking (called involution).
-However, not every subglottic hemangioma will shrink completely.
-Many require active intervention because of their life-threatening nature in the airway.
+Subglottic hemangiomas may form a large mass in the airway below the vocal cords causing varying degrees of airway obstruction.
+They grow rapidly for at least 12 to 18 months followed by slow shrinking.
+Some hemangiomas require medical intervention because of their life-threatening nature in the airway.

 The Center for Pediatric Airway Disorders is the only one of its kind in the Greater Philadelphia region.
 As part of one of the top-ranked and largest children’s hospitals in the U.S., we have cared for children from all over the country and beyond.